-Community policing is any method of policing that includes a police officer assigned to the same area, meeting and working with the residents and business people who live and work in the beat area.
+Community policing is any method of policing that includes a police officer assigned to the same area.
+He meets and works with the residents and business people who live and work in the beat area.
 A complete essay on community policing is available for download.
-This essay includes definition of community policing, examples of community policing, history of community policing, community policing programs and an over view of community policing.
+This essay includes definition, examples, history, programs and an over view of community policing.

 Download PDF File Here: